francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 The minmax strategy works as follow:

-I am maximizing my possible reward.<br>
-My opponent is minimizing my possible reward (so maximizing his reward).
+I am maximizing my possible reward, while my opponent is minimizing my possible reward (so maximizing his reward).

 When it's my turn:
 - Calculate all the possible moves.
-- Calculate all the possible moved for my opponent (for each of my moves)
+- Calculate all the possible moves for my opponent (for each of my moves)
 - Keep on calculating, until all the possible combinations end in someone winning.
-- Alpha beta pruning was included in the implementation.
+  - Alpha beta pruning was included in the implementation, along with depth limitation.
 - Pick the path that maximize my reward.
+- Perform the chosen move.

 ### The matches

-Several matches were played, to evaluate this strategy:
+Several matches were played to evaluate the minmax strategy:
 - Against the random strategy
-- Against the best human-like strategy (Shortest Row [All item])
+- Against the best human-like strategy
 - Against the evolved strategy
 - Against nim sum